 Not all criminal offences by individual employees lead to criminal corporate liability.
-The Penal Code contains two articles that set out the offences leading to corporate criminal liability, and each respective applicable article also includes information on criminal corporate liability.
+The Penal Code contains two articles that set out the offences, and each respective applicable article also includes information on criminal corporate liability.
 For example, corporate criminal liability is introduced for offences such as insurance fraud, tax evasion, violation of competition regulations, financing terrorism, money laundering, pollution, manufacturing of counterfeit products, violation of IPR laws, violation of several food safety laws, and corruption.
 It is important to note that bribery is excluded.